Contact Lancaster Environmental Testing @ 717-284-5052 or firstname.lastname@example.org

 See below for common reasons for indoor Mold growth:

 Basements may be damp from high moisture and water intrusion providing an ideal environment for mold growth.
 Microscopic spores from mold growth are omitted into the air that we breath in and some people can have reactions such as allergenic irritation of the nose, eyes and throat.
-Some reactions, especially over time can cause lung issues. the basement and possibly in the room where the basement stairs enter, often a kitchen.
+Some reactions, especially over time can cause lung and blood issues.
+The basement and in the room where the basement stairs enter, often a kitchen, with and outdoor sample as a comparison.
 The reaction(s) may be just a cough or a rub of the nose, others may be allergic reactions that can make people feel like they are getting a cold.
 Some reactions can be more severe.

-Mold spores are easily transferred from room to room and floor to floor when you walk.
+Mold spores are easily transferred from room to room and floor to floor from naturally occurring pressure in the building and when people walk.

 Bathrooms with showers may cause enough moisture for mold growth due to lack of ventilation.
 Attics also can harvest mold growth from lack of ventilation or from a bathroom ceiling vent discharge into the attic instead of to the exterior of the building.